List of Canadian toponyms of Ukrainian origin

-The following is a list of place names in Canada (primarily Western Canada) whose name origin is in the Ukrainian language.
-Some places – especially in Saskatchewan – were named by ethnic Germans from Ukraine.
+The following is a list of place names in Canada (primarily Western Canada) whose name origin comes from the Ukrainian language or places in modern-day Ukraine.
+Some of these places, especially in Saskatchewan, were named by ethnic Germans from Ukraine.

-Most of these places were rural communities without a railway or grain elevator and accessible solely by gravel road; typically consisting only of a church & cemetery, post office, school, and sometimes a community/national hall, a grocery/"general" store or a blacksmith shop.
+Most of these places were rural communities without a railway or grain elevator and accessible solely by gravel road; typically consisting only of a church and cemetery, post office, school, and sometimes a community/national hall, a grocery/"general" store or a blacksmith shop.